blankworker1/SOLARMINER_ONE/README.md

 The project focuses on answering concrete, measurable questions:

-Seasonal variation
+Seasonal variation:
 How does computational output vary across the year?

-Geographic effects
+Geographic effects:
 How do latitude and regional conditions affect solar-powered computation?

-Climatic effects
+Climatic effects:
 How do temperature and local conditions influence system efficiency?

-Energy → computation efficiency
+Energy → computation efficiency:
 How much usable computation is produced per unit of solar energy?

-Solar availability vs work output
+Solar availability vs work output:
 How closely does real-world solar generation map to sustained computational work?

 ---